Pink-Dragon-Labs/DnGServerSource/README.md

 # Dwarves and Giants (a Sacred Temple Fork) Server Source Code

 This contains the source code for the private server Sacred Temple, adapted to be used with Dwarves and Giants.
-This is currently a private project, and as such the code should not be distributed any way other than through this private GitHub repository.
+This is currently a private project, and as such the code should not be distributed any way other than through this private GitLab repository.

 ### Directory Structure
 * data - Directory that contains separately generated data files for items, npcs, worlds, etc. Generally maintained in a separate repo with stock objects here.